aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 warning: you must append "/Users/<username>/.mix/escripts" to your PATH if you want to invoke escripts by name
 ```

-Heed the adashvice and add it to your path, for example (each system is slightly different, so don’t blindly follow, instead learn more about PATH)
+Heed the adashvice and add it to your path, for example (each system is slightly different, so don't blindly follow, instead learn more about PATH)

 ```bash
 vi ~/.bash_profile